obrunopolo/wp-zeus-framework/__docs__/js.md

 ## Example

-In localhost environments, add this line to `wp-config.php`:
+In development environments, add this line to `wp-config.php`:

 ```php
 <?php